naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

 <p>This directive is used to specify a file in which a pre-processed, pre-cached copy of <a href="configobject.html">object definitions</a> should be stored.
-This file can be used to drastically improve startup times in large/complex Naemon installations.
+Experienced Nagios administrators might remember this once drastically improving startup time in large/complex Nagios installation - alas, as the Naemon startup has been heavily optimized since, the benefits of employing tricks such as this one is these days rarely important.
 Read more information on how to speed up start times <a href="faststartup.html">here</a>.</p>

 <a name="resource_file"></a>
 #### Resource File